vetlekise/python-project-template/docs/CONTRIBUTING.md

 - **Skip hooks**: `git commit --no-verify -m "Your commit message"`

 ### Documentation
-Read the `README.md` in [docs](README.md) for more information on how to setup and view the documentation.
+Read the [docs](/docs/documentation/index.md) page for more information on how to setup and view the documentation.

 ## Issues
 Before starting work, search existing issues.
 If your contribution isn't covered, open a new issue.
 Describe the bug (with steps to reproduce) or proposed feature/enhancement.